spacelift-io/user-documentation/docs/integrations/webhooks.md

 The payload consists of a few fields:

-* `account` is the name (subdomain) of the account generating the webhook - useful in case you're pointing webhooks from various accounts at the same endpoint;&#x20;
+* `account` is the name (subdomain) of the account generating the webhook - useful in case you're pointing webhooks from various accounts at the same endpoint;
 * `state` is a string representation of the run state at the time of the notification being triggered;
 * `stateVersion` is the ordinal number of the state, which can be used to ensure that notifications that may be sent or received out-of-order are correctly processed;
 * `timestamp` is the unix timestamp of the state transition;